Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Applications

 \subsection{Sleep Stage Classification}

-Sleep stage classification helps us understand the quality of sleep and sleep-related disorders.
-Supplementary Table. \ref{tab_sleep} briefly summarized the characteristics of each sleep stage.
+Sleep stage classification helps us understand the course of sleep to assess sleep quality and diagnose sleep-related disorders.
+Table \ref{tab_sleep} briefly summarized the characteristics of each sleep stage.
 With the aid of EEG recording, sleep quality can be assessed objectively.
 In the processing of sleep quality, sleep staging is a precedent step.
-In recent years, sleep staging can be performed automatically using deep learning models.
-For instance, LSTM model was used for single-channel sleep stage classification \cite{Dong2018}.
-CNN+LSTM model was presented to classify sleep stages \cite{Bresch2018} \cite{Supratak2017} and detect sleep spindles \cite{Kulkarni2019}.
+To date, deep learning has been applied to sleep staging.
+For instance, LSTM model was used for sleep stage classification based on a single channel EEG \cite{Dong2018}.
+CNN+LSTM model was proposed to classify sleep stages \cite{Bresch2018} \cite{Supratak2017} and detect sleep spindles \cite{Kulkarni2019}.